Bernard Vauquois: Biography

-In 1974, when he co-founded the Leibniz laboratory, he proposed "multilevel structure descriptors" for units larger than sentence translation.
+In 1974, when he cofounded the Leibniz laboratory, he proposed "multilevel structure descriptors" (descripteurs de structures multiniveaux) for units larger than sentence translation.
 This idea, premonitory of later theoretical work (Ray Jackendoff, Gerald Gazdar) is still the cornerstone of all machine translation software built by GETA and the French national TA project.

-It seems that every time he launched a new project, he also created a new useful concept.
-In 1974, when he co-founded the Leibniz laboratory, he proposed "multilevel structure descriptors" (descripteurs de structures multiniveaux) for translating in units larger than single sentences.
-This idea, which was prescient of later theoretical work (Ray Jackendoff, Gerald Gazdar), is still the cornerstone of all machine translation software built by the GETA and the French national MT project.

 Bernard Vauquois' last contribution was "static grammar" (grammaire statique) in 1982–83, during the ESOPE project, the preparatory phase of the French national MT project.

-He was certainly a key figure in the field of computational linguistics, not only in France and Europe, but also throughout the world.
+He was a key figure in the field of computational linguistics in France.
 At CNRS, he was a member of section 22 of the National Committee in 1963: "General Linguistics, Modern Languages and Comparative Literature", and then, in 1969, of section 28: "General Linguistics, Foreign Languages and Literature".
 Since 1965, he has been vice-president of the Association for Natural Language Processing (ATALA).
 He was its president from 1966 to 1971.
 He was also one of the founders, in 1965, of the ICCL (International Committee on Computational Linguistics), which organizes COLING conferences.
 He was its president from 1969 to 1984.

 From France, he often collaborated with other countries (notably Canada, the United States, the USSR, Czechoslovakia, Japan, China, Brazil, Malaysia, and Thailand), working on the specification and implementation of grammars and dictionaries.
 He began cooperating with Malaysia, for example, in 1979, which led to the creation of the Automatic Terjemaan Project, with a first prototype of an English-Malay MT system demonstrated in 1980.